Walking After Dark: The Rights of Pedestrians in Nighttime Car Accidents

-One of the most common injuries after a car crash is whiplash.
-Although it may not be as serious as other injuries.
-Like traumatic brain injuries, broken bones, and spinal injuries, whiplash can still lead to medical bills, lost wages, pain and suffering to name just a few.
+Although it may not be as severe as other injuries like traumatic brain injuries, broken bones, and spinal injuries, whiplash can still lead to medical bills, lost wages, and pain and suffering, to name just a few.

 If you’ve been hurt in an Ohio car crash that was not your fault, it is in your best interest to consult an experienced Ohio car accident lawyer at Kisling, Nestico & Redick.

-Call our team today at 1-800-HURT-NOW to learn more about your legal options and increase your chances of a positive case outcome.
-Initial consultations are always free and we only get paid when you recover compensation.
+Call our team today at 1-800-HURT-NOW to learn more about your legal options and increase your chances of a favorable case outcome.
+Initial consultations are always free; we only get paid when you recover compensation.

 Whiplash is a neck injury that results from the sudden jolting of the neck and shoulders, just like during a car accident.
-Unlike most injuries, whiplash may not be noticeable until days or even weeks after the crash.
-This is because the adrenaline and cortisol will eventually leave your body and make the pain apparent.
+Unlike most injuries, whiplash may not be noticeable until days or weeks after the crash.
+This is because adrenaline and cortisol flood your body following a crash.
+These hormones will eventually leave your body and make the pain apparent.

-So, you may have no idea you have whiplash immediately after a car accident.
-Therefore, it’s important to visit a doctor right away, even if you think you’re fine.
-A doctor can perform a physical evaluation and inform you of whether or not whiplash is present.
+So, you may not know you have whiplash after a car accident.
+Therefore, it’s important to visit a doctor immediately, even if you think you’re fine.
+A doctor can perform a physical evaluation and inform you of whether whiplash is present.

 Whiplash injuries can range in severity.
 While some victims of whiplash face mild pain and discomfort, others experience more severe pain that impacts their ability to complete daily tasks and lead a quality life.

 You may experience a dull, aching pain in the front or back of your neck, or even both if you’re suffering from whiplash.
 Your neck may feel stiff, like it’s difficult to turn to the side.